 Customized packaging is even available – and that’s not surprising given that 72 percent of Americans say their purchases are influenced by packaging design.

-Personalization relies upon gathering and analyzing customer data.
+Personalization relies on gathering and analyzing customer data.
 As well as using the information the customer provides, don’t be afraid to ask for more.
 For example, you could invite them to take part in an incentivized survey.

 Another personalization method for eCommerce is retargeting, where you use a code on your site to track users.
 When they exit, they automatically see ads for the products they browsed.